Ideal Customer Profiles vs. Buyer Personas: What’s the Difference?

 Buyer personas help businesses provide a profile of the potential customer they are trying to reach.
 They include qualitative information that gives companies an understanding of the individual they are marketing towards.
 They include buyer pain points, values, spending habits, goals, and other qualities that will give insight for marketing and sales teams into how to target marketing messaging and material and sales strategies.

 Developing a comprehensive ICP and buyer persona is an important exercise that helps brands reach the their target audience and develop a growth plan.
-An actionable plan of growth is how businesses can scale upwards, and partnering with Breakthrough makes that happen.
-Breakthrough helps marketing professionals gain critical market insights, develop their strategies, as well as provide them with the tools for organizing and streamlining communications.
+An actionable plan of growth is how businesses can scale upwards, and partnering with Frictionless makes that happen.
+Frictionless helps marketing professionals gain critical market insights, develop their strategies, as well as provide them with the tools for organizing and streamlining communications.

 Frictionless provides the ability to create strategic plans using ICPs and buyer personas, Moreover, our platform streamlines the process for implementing new changes and strategies, making it the ideal partner for any organization, business owner or marketing professional ready to take major next steps.